Bayesian quantification with black-box estimators

 • I’m grateful for this experience, especially as this was my entry point to probabilistic machine learning and statistical inference.
 There were quite a few versions of this paper and it may be tricky to see how the project has changed, but it started with asymptotic consistency guarantees in large-data limit, then we moved to a version of a maximum likelihood approach (and then to a penalised maximum likelihood, to regularise the predictions), and finally we formalised the problem in terms of probabilistic graphical models and employed Bayesian inference.

-• The project started in July 2018, what (as of April 2024) makes it my personal record for the time needed to publish a project.
-When I don’t want to feel to bad about this, I tell to myself that (a) I needed to learn many new things to be able to reach the final version of the paper; (b) for most of this time it was a side project, and (c) hey, as the great Leslie Lamport explains on his website, he submitted the paper introducing Paxos algorithm for the first time in 1990 and finally published it in 1998.
-Of course, Paxos is in an entirely different league than our paper, but it’s good to know for an early-career researcher that even the greatest scientists with the best ideas also sometimes have to spend years trying to publish.
+• The project started in July 2018 and was accepted for publication in May 2024, what (as of June 2024) makes it my personal record for the time needed to publish a project.
+When I don’t want to feel to bad about this, I tell myself that (a) I needed to learn many new things to be able to reach the final version of the paper; (b) for most of this time it was a side project, and (c) hey, as the great Leslie Lamport explains on his website, he submitted the paper introducing Paxos algorithm for the first time in 1990 and finally published it in 1998.
+Of course, Paxos is in an entirely different league than our paper, but it’s good to know (especially for an early-career researcher) that even the greatest scientists with the best ideas also sometimes have to spend years trying to publish.